ryanpatenio/learning-react/README.md

 # Day 1
--Set up React using Vite using this "yarn create vite "filename" --templates=react | ts -Set up PORT and add dotenv in file Note! in the .env the name PORT=3000 it must no whitespace
+- Set up React using Vite using this "yarn create vite "filename" --templates=react | ts
+- Set up PORT and add dotenv in file Note! in the .env the name PORT=3000 it must no whitespace
-# Dat 2
+# Day 2
--creating components and folder structure for layout [rootLayout,adminLayout] -add react-router-dom for navbar and use Navlink and useLocation for static dropdown &custom css for active link
+- creating components and folder structure for layout [rootLayout,adminLayout]
+- add react-router-dom for navbar and use Navlink and useLocation for static dropdown &custom css for active link

 ---